me2006/Web/docs/wiki/rules.md

 - Offensive Sitekick names or usernames.
 - Leveling alternate accounts past Bronze.
-- Use of chip codes on alternate accounts.
+- Using alternate accounts to bypass chip code limits.
 - Use of third party tools.